 You will know the start/end of a round by the location of the yarn tail from the foundation chain.
 It will be on the same side.

-Row 1: X St in second Ch from hook and every Ch to end of row (27).
+Row 1: Work a X St in second Ch from hook and every Ch to end of row (27 stitches).
 Ch 1, turn.

-Round 2: X St in first front loop only (FLO) and every St to end of row.
-Turn and continue in the round.
-SC X in first back loop only (BLO).
-The back loop will now be in front of you as you turned your work – it’s the unworked loop on the same row.
-Work X St in every back loop to the end of the row.
+Turn and continue on the same row, working now in the back loop only of the same stitches.
+The back loop will now be in front of you as you turn your work (see photos below).
+Work X St in every back loop across the row.

 Loop & Final Round